NikosAlexandris/pvgis-prototype/ReadMe.md

    3. If the calculated slope is valid, it is assigned to `newslope`.

-   4. `updateGeometryYear()` is called to update the geometry based on the new slope and aspect (the existing aspect value is used in this case).
+   4. `updateGeometryYear()` is called to update the geometry based on the new slope and aspect
+   (the existing aspect value is used in this case).

+   **Important** in this function is that it calculates the solar declination using the method presented by Jenco.

 2. If `optimalAngle` is 2, it means that both the slope and aspect are to be optimized.